rkfergus/th-fetch/README.md

     - Cause: In the check_health() method, the 'method' variable is None when the HTTP method is not specified in the input yaml file.
 This variable is passed as a parameter to requests.request().
 Method is a required parameter, so an error is thrown when the monitoring script calls that function with the value None for method.
     - Resolution: Per specifications, the default HTTP method is GET.
 In order to resolve the error and adhere to our requirements, the 'method' variable in the check_health() needs to default to GET if one is not specified in the yaml file.
+3. Ports on the same domain handled indepentdently
+    - Problem: When parsing the domain from the URL, port number is still included.
+As is "example.org" and "example.org:443" are reported as separate domains and their availability is calculated independently.
+    - Resolution: Add an additional .split() to the line where parsing occurs, splitting on ":" and returning only the first value.
 2. Request method not called with a timeout value
     - Problem: The requirements state that a response time of more than 500ms is considered DOWN, whether the eventual response is valid or not.
 As written, the monitoring script will wait indefinitely for a request to respond and only accounts for response code.
     - Cause: No timeout parameter set in requests.request() method call